Unit 5: Telemedicine Services

 Technology Requirements

-The virtual behavioral health visit must take place via real-time interactive video and audio telecommunications.
+The virtual behavioral health/substance abuse (substance use disorder) visit must take place via real-time interactive video and audio telecommunications.
 Interactive telecommunications technology must be multi-media communication that, at a minimum, includes audio and video equipment permitting real-time consultation among the patient location and provider location.

 The provider must ensure that the aesthetic quality of the consultation is comparable to that of an in-person consultation (i.e., proper lighting, camera positioning, network connection, etc.).
 The provider’s monitor resolution (matrix) must be a minimum of 512x512 at 8-bit pixel depth.

 The technology needed by the member will be driven by the technology platform that the provider uses to conduct this service.
-Members can be at any location that they choose that is conducive for virtual behavioral health visits, provided the member has access to both audio and video streaming technology.
+Members can choose at any location that is conducive for virtual behavioral health/substance abuse (substance use disorder) visits, provided the member has access to both audio and video streaming technology.
 The member should be in a location that is private and away from distractions.

 Security Guidelines

-Virtual behavioral health visits must be conducted through real-time interactive audio and video telecommunications hardware and software that are HIPAA (Health Insurance Portability and Accountability Act) and HITECH (Health Information Technology for Economic and Clinical Health Act) compliant.
+Virtual behavioral health/substance abuse (substance use disorder) visits must be conducted through real-time interactive audio and video telecommunications hardware and software that are HIPAA (Health Insurance Portability and Accountability Act) and HITECH (Health Information Technology for Economic and Clinical Health Act) compliant.

 Highmark supports the highest standards to protect the confidentiality of our members’ information, but there may be risks in passing personal health information (PHI) virtually.
 Highmark is not responsible for the security of virtual visits and does not validate the safeguards of any of the equipment and software used on either side of the virtual transmittal.